MattDoesAThing/yuzu-wiki/Building-for-Linux.md

 make
 sudo make install
 ```
+Note: you can use **make -jN** where N is the number of processors available to accelerate the building

 Optionally, you can use `cmake -i ..` to adjust various options (e.g. disable the Qt GUI).